Adaminaby

 How much does housing or a block of land cost?

-+Housing is much more affordable than in the city.
++Housing is more affordable than in the city.
 Over the ski season, short term (holiday) rents become high, as you would expect.
+Snowy 2.0 put pressure on accommodation in the region & drove prices up, but the peak has passed.
 Check with local real estate agents or browse their windows while you're visiting.

 Blow-ins, locals & belonging in a small town